noahcoleman/ArduinoWorkshop/README.md

 ###A Discussion of Digital vs. Analog
 Inputs as well as outputs are divided into two broad classes: *digital* and *analog*.
 Digital simply means that the signal is either **on** or **off**.
 That's it.
 No middle ground, no questions asked.
 Examples of digital inputs include buttons, electrical connections, and motion sensors.
 Outputs could be turning a light on or off (more on that later), playing or stopping a sound, etc.
 Analog signals, on the other hand, represent a **range** of values along a scale.
 Analog inputs could be a knob or slider, a light sensor, or a distance sensor.
 Outputs could be the *dimming* of a light, volume of a sound, or speed of a motor.
 Some sensors are more complicated than being simply digital or analog, but these are two very broad categories that are useful for describing innumberable situations.

+##Shields
+Manufacturers have created add-on boards called *shields* that extend Arduino's capabilities for a specific purpose.
+Often, you can do without the shield, but often it is much more convenient and practical to use a shield, especially if you don't have the electronics experience to build what you need from scratch.
+There are motor shields, SD card shields, ethernet shields, and LED matrix shields, just to name a few.

-Intro to Arduino IDE and programming
+##Intro to Arduino IDE and programming
 - Run, Upload, Serial Monitor buttons
 - What is a sketch?
 - void setup()